Portugal set to pass budget amid protests; court challenges loom

 There is no set time for the budget vote, but it is expected some time in the afternoon.

-Nicholas Spiro, managing director at Spiro Sovereign Strategy consultants in London, said the court's rulings "hang over Portugal's reform programme like a sword of Damocles".
+Nicholas Spiro, managing director at Spiro Sovereign Strategy consultants in London, said the court's rulings "hang over Portugal's reform program like a sword of Damocles".

 President Anibal Cavaco Silva had already begun the court process over the weekend, by asking for a review of a planned cut in public-sector pensions that make up a key part of next year's savings.
 That was a law separate from the budget, and the court now has 25 days to review it.